Big Fish (musical): Plot

 The show continues as Edward leads young Will and some other boys in a boy scouts troop to make a bonfire.
-He tells them the story of when he was in the war.
-In a flashback, Sandra and some show girls are performing for the military troops when a masked man appears on stage to kill the general.
-Edward goes on stage and discovers that this masked man is Red Fang, the infamous sniper.
-After a long battle on stage alongside the showgirls, he successfully kills Red Fang ("Red, White, and True").
-Edward tells the boys that "some people say it was the turning point of the war."
-But when young Will asks which war, he is unable to answer.
-This adds to young Will's growing doubts of his father's stories.
-Later on, Edward tells Sandra and Will he has to travel for a while for his work as a traveling salesman.
-Will is upset, but Edward tells him he must be brave and Fight the Dragons ("Fight the Dragons").
+He tells them the story of when he was in the war ("Red, White, and True").
+Edward tells Sandra and Will he has to travel for a while for his work as a traveling salesman.
+Will is upset, but Edward tells him he must be brave and "Fight the Dragons".

-In the present, Will nervously prepares to confront Edward about the deed he and Josephine found, as he has always been suspicious that Edward had been having an affair ("Stranger" (Reprise)).
-Edward is lying in bed when Will comes in and asks about the Ashton deed, but before he can address his suspicions, Edward grows angry and yells at him for wrongly accusing him of something.
-He yells at him to get out, and Sandra comes in to calm him down and get him to sleep.
-He falls into an uneasy sleep and has a dream that he and Will have a Western-style duel and trial over the issue with the outcome being a sentence of hanging for lying and having a house with Jenny ("The Showdown").
-He wakes up screaming, and as Sandra calms him and comforts him, it begins to rain.
-Edward says the roof should hold up for another ten years after he's gone, and Sandra tells him she doesn't need a roof to feel at home as much as she loves him.
-He falls asleep in her arms as she begs, "Stay with me" ("I Don't Need a Roof").
+In the present, Will prepares to confront Edward about the deed he and Josephine found ("Stranger" (Reprise)).
+Edward is lying in bed when Will comes in and asks about the Ashton deed, but Edward grows angry and yells at him to get out.
+He falls into an uneasy sleep and has a dream that he and Will have a Western-style duel and trial over the issue ("The Showdown").
+He wakes up screaming, and as Sandra comforts him, it begins to rain.
+Edward says the roof should hold up for another ten years after he's gone, and Sandra tells him "I Don't Need a Roof".